 Tom Baldry – Tom has lived in Bridport since his parents moved here during his childhood.
 With a background in furniture restoration and upholstery, Tom’s passion is furnishing fabrics.
-He is thriving in his role as a draper and enjoys listening to the customers about just how many other things they do with the fabric he supplies.
+He is thriving in his established role as a draper and enjoys listening to the customers tell about just how many other things they do with the fabric he supplies.

 Megan Standage – Meg loves sewing, crafting and endlessly produces creative items to display in the shop.
 You will find her at Livingstone Textiles on a Saturday, having a change of scene from her regular job.
 Look out for some of her creations on Miss Haversham at the top of the stairway.